Will ‘Victoria’ On PBS Be The New ‘Downton Abbey?’

 — Masterpiece PBS (@masterpiecepbs) January 16, 2017

 The Los Angeles Times says that Victoria is good, but not as entertaining as The Crown on Netflix.
-Victoria is a seven part series that has already been renewed for a second season on ITV.
+Victoria is a seven-part series that has already been renewed for a second season on ITV.
 Victoria will begin with a teenager who everyone is trying to manipulate, and over her reign, she turns into one of the most famous leaders, and female leaders in particular, in British history.

 But when you compare Victoria to Downton Abbey, something is missing that made the latter a success, which is an Upstairs Downstairs kind of relationship.
 Downton Abbey not only told the story of the Crawley family, but of the people who lived downstairs.
 The only similar story that Victoria has is the relationship between Victoria’s dresser, Miss Skerrett, and her cook, Charles Elmé Francatelli.
 Though these people were real, there is no historical basis for the relationship.